intel/mlir-extensions/docs/rfcs/XeGPU.md

   * wi_layout: Defines the 2D arrangement of WIs within the subgroup.
   * wi_data: Specifies the shape of the tensor fragment that each WI loads or stores as a single packed data unit (16/32-bit).

-sg_map describes the pattern of a single packed data unit load/store done by all work items in a subgroup -- a distribution unit.
+`sg_map` defines a single, minimal distribution unit, where each work item in a subgroup is assigned its own data fragment.
 Processing the entire tensor may require one or more distribution units.

 When a sg_map attribute is attached to a tensor descriptor, load/store/dpas will operate in SIMT flavor.
 The sg_map attribute must be specified when creating the tensor descriptor.